Saroj Khan: Television appearances

-Saroj Khan appeared on a reality dance show as a member of the jury in 2005 Nach Baliye, which aired on STAR One along with two other judges.
+Saroj Khan appeared on a reality dance show as a member of the jury in the first season of Nach Baliye, which aired on STAR One along with two other judges.
 She also appeared in the second season of the same show.
 She has recently been a judge for the show Ustaadon Ka Ustaad, which is aired on Sony Entertainment Television (India).
 She appeared on the 2008 show Nachle Ve with Saroj Khan, which was aired on NDTV Imagine.
 She choreographed for this show.
-She appeared on Sony's Boogie Woogie (TV series) show from December 2008 as one of the judges, along with Javed Jaffrey, Naved Jaffrey and Ravi Behl.
+She appeared on Sony's Boogie Woogie from December 2008 as one of the judges, along with Javed Jaffrey, Naved Jaffrey and Ravi Behl.
 She was a judge on the third season of a popular show – Jhalak Dikhhla Jaa, which began on 27 February 2009 and was aired on Sony Entertainment Television (India) alongside former Nach Baliye judge Vaibhavi Merchant and actress Juhi Chawla.

-She was judging the dance reality show Nachle Ve with Saroj Khan.
-She has hosted and completed Nachle Ve with Saroj Khan.
+She also judged the dance reality show Nachle Ve with Saroj Khan.

 In 2012, The Saroj Khan Story, a documentary produced by PSBT and Films Division of India and directed by Nidhi Tuli was released.

 She appeared in Taarak Mehta Ka Ooltah Chashmah as a judge in a dance competition.

 She won three National Film Awards and eight Filmfare Awards, the most recognition of any choreographer.

+Her son Raju Khan is a choreographer and producer.

 Death

-Saroj Khan was admitted to Guru Nanak Hospital at Bandra, Mumbai on 17 June 2020, because of breathing difficulties, and died of cardiac arrest on 3 July 2020 at the age of 71.
+Khan was admitted to Guru Nanak Hospital at Bandra, Mumbai on 17 June 2020, because of breathing difficulties, and died of cardiac arrest on 3 July 2020 at the age of 71.